-Spice I Am (Surry Hills) – the most authentic Thai you will get in Sydney.
+Spice I Am (Surry Hills) – Some of the most authentic Thai you will get in Sydney.
 Big flavours, very spicy, fresh, award winning high regarded restaurant;

-Long Chim (Sydney CBD) – owned by David Thompson, Thai expert restauranteur.
-Top end prices, trendy, very authentic, very spicy!
+Long Chim (Sydney CBD) – By lauded Australian chef and Thai food expert David Thompson.
+Top end prices, trendy, very authentic and unapologetically spicy!

-Chat Thai – it’s a chain, but don’t let that deter you.
+Chat Thai – It’s grown to quite a large chain today, but don’t let that deter you.
 It is very, very good – slightly modern, but very authentic.
-In Chatswood, Manly, Randwick and multiple locations Sydney city.
+In Chatswood, Manly, Randwick and multiple locations in Sydney city.